Designing the Blue Ridge Parkway

-The Blue Ridge Parkway, unlike most national park areas, is a planned landscape… planned down to the smallest detail in ways that most visitors do not notice at first glance.
+The Blue Ridge Parkway, unlike most national park areas, is a planned landscape: planned down to the smallest detail in ways that most visitors do not notice at first glance.
 Landscape architects and engineers dovetailed their skills and creative genius for the benefit of the millions who have enjoyed this drive over seven decades.

 Stanley W. Abbott, a Cornell-educated landscape architect, was the first employee on the scene in 1933.
 He was given the broad, initial task to "lone-wolf it" down through the mountains to get to know the region and begin to think about how to build a graceful road through the rugged Blue Ridge.

-The "most important" of many criteria, according to Stan Abbott, was variety, something he called "the spice" of the Parkway.
+The "most important" of many criteria, according to Stan Abbott, was variety; something he called "the spice" of the Parkway.

 The already completed Skyline Drive hugged the ridgetops through Shenandoah National Park for 105 miles and those whose task it was to design the Parkway felt that more variation in the road would yield a better experience for the visitors.
-In his typical poetic style, Abbott later said that "one panorama following right on another, thinking of that as fortissimo doesn't make the interesting piece of music that fortissimo mixed with a little pianissimo" creates a more interesting song.
+In his typical poetic style, Abbott compared viewing "one panorama following right on another" to fortissimo in music, and observed that "fortissimo mixed with a little pianissimo" creates a more interesting song.

-Today's visitor may marvel at the up close details or find the sweeping views breathtaking, and that is how early planners of the Parkway meant for it to be.
+Today's visitor may marvel at the up close details or find the sweeping views breathtaking.
+And that is how early planners of the Parkway meant for it to be.
 The variety of experiences is unmatched, and all designed as part of the "rhythm of the road" that makes the Parkway so special for all that enjoy it today.